railwayapp/docs/src/docs/reference/volumes.md

     alt="Connect volume to service"
 />

-You must configure the mount point of the volume in your service:
+You must configure the mount path of the volume in your service:

 <Image
     layout="intrinsic"